 So Brazil, amidst one of their deepest recessions since the 1930’s is further reeling from political corruption scandals and political paralysis, along with being ground zero for the Zika epidemic.

 Rio de Janeiro has gone deeper into debt to host the Olympic games which are may be threatened as athletes, including golfers, Jason Day and Rory McIlroy, skip the games, for fear of the Zika virus.

 In 2009, Brazil was viewed as an emerging power, with an economy larger than the UK by 2011.
 In 2014 when Brazil hosted the World Cup, protestors filled the streets to oppose the funds spent on the stadium.

 Less than two short years later, Brazil is mired in its longest recession.
-Unemployment has risen to 11.2%, the President has been impeached, and crime is on the rise.
+Unemployment has risen to 11.2%, the President has been impeached, and attacks are on the rise.
 It’s clear that it certainly doesn’t take long for one of the largest economies to go from mountain high to rock bottom.